-We can add a random term to equation (2) and estimate the intercept and slope coefficient of this simple regression model using OLS (ordinary least squares).
-However, equation (1), or its regression formula (2), appears misspecified because the primary source of stock price variations (i.e., stock specific dividends) are omitted.
-As such, the slope coefficient of (2) may be biased upward.
+A random term can be added to equation (2) to estimate the intercept and slope coefficient of this simple regression model using OLS (ordinary least squares).
+Equation (1), or its regression formula (2), appears misspecified because the primary source of stock price variations (i.e., stock specific dividends) are omitted.
+Thus, the slope coefficient of (2) may be biased upward.

-If we correct this coefficient bias by using two-stage least squares (TSLS), we may still not get a good (robust) linear fit between R and M; and if we use TSLS, it is not clear what is the proper instrumental variable because dividends (most appropriate proxy variable) are issued quarterly and not with the same daily or monthly frequency of quoted stock prices.
+If this coefficient bias is corrected by using two-stage least squares (TSLS), good (robust) linear fit between R and M may still be elusive.
+Else, if TSLS is applied, it is not clear what is the proper instrumental variable to be used because dividends (the most appropriate proxy variable) are issued quarterly and not with the same daily or monthly frequency of quoted stock prices.

 The acronym CAPM refers to asset pricing model, so equation (2) is related to a well-recognized stock price equation.

 Ergo, redefine R by the special formula that is true when R > 0.